Symposium on African Digital Storytelling08 Oct 2020

 The STAYED and the STOLEN: an Immersive Virtual Experience of Cape Coast Castle, Ghana–Humanizing a History of Horror for Healing

-Professor Kim Gallon, Purdue University and Esther Armah, The Armah Institute.
+Professor Kim Gallon, Purdue University and Esther Armah, The Armah Institute of Emotional Justice.

 PANEL 1: Digital Stories of Africa-based DH Scholarship